mslinn/multiproject/README.md

 which is dated and needs to be read with discretion.
 This version corrects errors in the original project and adds globally available reverse routes and a non-Play intermediate subproject.

-The root project just delegates to Service A. ServiceA and ServiceB are Play webapps that each use Google Guice to define modules.
+The root project just delegates to `ServiceA`. `ServiceA` and `ServiceB` are Play webapps that each use Google Guice to define modules.
-ServiceA uses ServiceB.
+Unlike the configuration in master, for this git branch `ServiceA` uses `ServiceB`.

 Structure is: